 The Quarterly Journal of Judicial Law Views

-Corporate Social Responsibility of Commercial Companies: A Comparative Study of the Legal Systems of Iran, France, Germany, and India
+Corporate Social Responsibility (CSR) in Iran, France, Germany, and India legal systems

 Document Type : Research/Original/Regular Article